emissary-ingress/emissary/docs/about/microservices-api-gateways.md

 A microservices API gateway is an API gateway designed to accelerate the development workflow of independent services teams.
 A microservices API gateway provides all the functionality for a team to independently publish, monitor, and update a microservice.

 This focus on accelerating the development workflow is distinct from the purpose of traditional API gateways, which focus on the challenges of managing APIs.
 Over the past decade, organizations have worked to expose internal systems through well-defined APIs.
-The challenge of safely exposing hundreds or thousands of APIs to end users (both internal and external) led to the emergence of API Gateways.
-Over time, API Gateways have become centralized, mission critical pieces of infrastructure that control access to these APIs.
+The challenge of safely exposing hundreds or thousands of APIs to end users (both internal and external) led to the emergence of API gateways.
+Over time, API gateways have become centralized, mission critical pieces of infrastructure that control access to these APIs.

 In this article, we'll discuss how the difference in business objective (productivity vs management) results in a very different API gateway.